 Every spoonful is more velvety than the next, with just enough cinnamon to hit every taste bud.
-You won’t want to stop eating this — and while it’s divine as it, it would also be lovely melting over apple pie, or between two gingerbread cookies.
+You won’t want to stop eating this — and while it’s divine as is, it would also be lovely melting over apple pie, or between two gingerbread cookies.

-I also think it would be fantastic along side a spiced carrot cake!
+I also think it would be fantastic alongside a spiced carrot cake!
 Perfect, in fact.

 Enjoy every last spoonful!